Crossed interval groups and operations on the Hochschild cohomology: Bar construction and proof of Theorem C

-\begin{proof} The inclusion $\Tam \hookrightarrow \Big$ is a weak equivalence by Proposition~\ref{JarkA} and Theorem~\ref{t2}.
-It is shown in ~\cite{bbm} that the inclusion $\Br \hookrightarrow \Tam$ is a weak equivalence, too.
+\begin{proof}[Proof of Theorem~C] The inclusion $\Tam \hookrightarrow \Big$ is a weak equivalence by Theorem~\ref{t2} and Proposition~\ref{JarkA}.
+It is shown in the proof of~\cite[Theorem~5.9]{bbm} that the inclusion $\Br \hookrightarrow \Tam$ is a weak equivalence, too.
 All vertical projections $\Big\epi \Norm(\Big)$, $\Tam\epi \NormT$ and $\Br \epi \Norm(\Br)$ are weak equivalences because they are normalization maps.
 So, all morphisms in the two upper triangles and between them are weak equivalences by two out of three property, which gives~(2).

 To establish the homotopy type of the operads in the upper two triangles of Figure~\ref{fig3}, it is, by~(2), enough to establish the homotopy type of one of them.

-The proof that $\Tam$ has the homotopy type of $\SC_{-*}(\Dis)$ can be found in~\cite{BataninBerger}.
+The fact that $\Tam$ has the homotopy type of $\SC_{-*}(\Dis)$ follows from ~\cite{BataninBerger}.
+It was shown, in the proof of Proposition~2.14 of that paper, that the operad $T$ (denoted ${\mathcal O}$ there) is isomorphic to the second filtration $\Lat 2$ of the lattice path operad $\Latnic$.
+Theorem~3.8 of~\cite{BataninBerger} then claims that the totalization of $\Lat 2$, isomorphic to $\Tam$ due to the isomorphism $T \cong \Lat 2$, is an $E_2$-operad in $\Chain$.